Mitch English: Outside of broadcasting

 English has also acted in several television shows and theatrical releases.
-He is also a stand-up comedian, travelling the country with his Daily Buzz co-host Andy Campbell on the "Big and Tall Comedy Tour".
+He is also a stand-up comedian, traveling the country with his Daily Buzz co-host Andy Campbell on the "Big and Tall Comedy Tour".
 He's also the founder of the production company Modern Cow, LLC.
 He is also known for his wide variety of impersonations and voice characterizations, mostly comical.

 Personal life

 He is a father of four children. and stepfather to one child.
 He currently lives in Orlando, Florida.

-English has been divorced since 2016.

-He remarried in 2023 to Dr. Liza Boone, a nationally recognized nutritionist, educator and speaker.
+English divorced in 2016.
+He later married Liza Boone, PhD in 2023, a nationally recognized nutritionist, educator and speaker.

 Murder of his son

 On June 28, 2019, English's second eldest son was found dead inside his home in Edmond, Oklahoma Lindsi Mayabb and George Watson are accused of murdering 24-year-old Andrew Sawyer English; shooting him in the back multiple times through a window of his home.
 Mayabb accepted a plea deal to testify against her boyfriend, agreeing to spend 10 years in prison and serve 10 years of probation in exchange for her testimony.
 Watson pleaded not guilty to murder on December 6, 2019, despite Mayabb's testimony.
-Watson agreed to a plea deal on January 25, 2021 in an Oklahoma City, Oklahoma courtroom.
+Watson agreed to a plea deal on January 25, 2021, in an Oklahoma City, Oklahoma courtroom.
 Upon agreeing to the plea, Watson took responsibility for the murder in court and apologized to the family.
 He will serve a life/suspended sentence, meaning he will be in prison for 35 years and will not be eligible for parole until 2051.
 Upon his release from prison, he will serve and additional 10 years probation, thus totaling a 45-year sentence.